kimschles/100DaysOfKubernetesJourney/Journey/002/Readme.md

 # it's HTTP!

 ## Introduction
-When I started thinking about what to write about in this entry, I knew I wanted to explore about how the Kubernetes CLI tool, `kubectl`, interacts with the kube-apiserver.
-This was a 🪜 K8s concept I was familiar with, but wanted to learn more deeply.
+When I started thinking about what to write about in this entry, I knew I wanted to explore how the Kubernetes CLI tool, `kubectl`, interacts with the kube-apiserver.
+This was a 🪜: a K8s concept I was familiar with, but wanted to learn more deeply.

 What I learned through my research is that the kube-apiserver exposes the Kuberntes API, which is a REST interface, and `kubectl` is an HTTP client like `cURL` or a browser like Firefox.
 I'd never put it together that `kubectl` sends HTTP requests to the Kubernetes API.

 I learned _so much_ from GoLinuxCloud's article called [Detailed overview on Kubernetes API Server](https://www.golinuxcloud.com/kube-apiserver/).
 If you want a detailed description of the kube-apiserver and Kubernetes API, I highly recommend it.

 ## Prerequisites
 In order to follow along with this article, you will need access to a Kubernetes cluster through `kubectl`.
 You can explore a Kubernetes cluster from your browser in the [KataCoda Kubernetes Playground](https://www.katacoda.com/courses/kubernetes/playground).
+Click on the 'Start Scenario' button and then click on `launch.sh` to run the script that will prepare your cluster.
 If you use the KataCoda playground, run your commands in the terminal for the control plane.

 ## Seeing the API Endpoints
 Every object controlled by Kubernetes has an API endpoint that you or an automated system can interact with through HTTP Methods.
 The most common HTTP methods are `GET`, `POST`, `PUT` and `DELETE`.

 To see the API paths available in your cluster, run the command. `kubectl get --raw /`.
-If you've got [jq](https://stedolan.github.io/jq/) installed, make it pretty with `kubectl get --raw / | jq .` Either way, you'll see a longer version of this json object:
+If you've got [jq](https://stedolan.github.io/jq/) installed, make it pretty with `kubectl get --raw / | jq .` Either way, you'll see a longer version of this JSON object:

 ```json
 {